How Louise Nevelson Constructed Her Sculptures and Her Past

-Nevelson (1899-1988) is recognized as one of America’s most innovative sculptors.
-Her most famous outsized sculptures were made of cast-off wood parts (basically street throwaways) which were transformed into completely different objects by monochromatic spray paint.
-Although they seemed rather abstract, in reality, they were meant to tackle themes related to Nevelson’s complicated past (like emigration, a love affair with Diego Rivera, a divorce) and her fractious present.
+Born in Pereiaslav, today’s Ukraine, Louise Nevelson (1899-1988) is recognized as one of America’s most innovative sculptors.
+Her most famous outsized sculptures were made of cast-off wood parts from the streets that were transformed into completely different objects by monochromatic spray paint.
+Although they seemed rather abstract, in reality they were meant to tackle themes related to Nevelson’s complicated past (like emigration, a love affair with Diego Rivera, a divorce), and her fractious present.

-Always being the 'Other'[caption id="attachment_14720" align="aligncenter" width="700"] Estate of Pedro E. Guerrero, Louise Nevelson with Salvaged Wood Sculpture, 1978, source: edwardcella.com[/caption] Nevelson’s sense of selfhood was a force that propelled her work and it might have been caused by her never fully comforted uneasy feeling of “otherness”.
-As an Eastern European emigrant to the United States, she never really felt she belonged anywhere: born Leah Berliawsky in nowadays-Ukraine, Nevelson was taken to America in 1905 by her parents.
-Yet, unlike the majority of Jews who moved to urban centers, Isaac and Minna Berliawsky settled in Rockland, Maine.
-Louise never fully managed to assimilate into the chaste New England community and her most important goal was to leave Rockland and live in New York City.
-When she was 19, she met a Jewish cargo ship owner, Charles Nevelson whomade her dream possible: the two married two years later and moved to New York.
-Yet, they were happy for a very short time...
+Louise Nevelson’s sense of selfhood was a force that propelled her work and it might have been caused by the uneasy feeling of “otherness” she felt her whole life.
+As an Eastern European emigrant to the United States, she never really felt she belonged anywhere.
+Born Leah Berliawsky in nowadays Ukraine, Nevelson was taken to America in 1905 by her parents.
+Unlike the majority of Jews who moved to urban centers, Isaac and Minna Berliawsky settled in Rockland, Maine.
+Nevelson never fully managed to assimilate into the chaste New England community and her most important goal was to leave Rockland and live in New York City.
+When she was 19, she met a Jewish cargo ship owner, Charles Nevelson who made her dream possible: the two married two years later and moved to New York.
+However, their happiness was short-lived.

-A ready-made artist[caption id="attachment_14722" align="aligncenter" width="431"] Estate of Pedro E. Guerrero, Found objects in Louise Nevelson's NY house, 1978, source: edwardcella.com[/caption] In her monumental narrative installations made of carefully arranged wooden debris, Nevelson mirrored the artistic processes of Marcel Duchamp whose "readymades" and "found object" sculptures Nevelson studied in her early career.
-However, it took her years to attract the attention of critics and public who were not interested in a female artist.
+In her monumental narrative installations made of carefully arranged wooden debris, Nevelson mirrored the artistic processes of Marcel Duchamp, whose readymades and found object sculptures Nevelson studied in her early career.
+However, it took her years to attract the attention of critics and the public: they were not interested in a female artist.
 Why?
-Because the most dominant trend in those years was Abstract Expressionism, which was a highly masculine movement.
+Because the most dominant trend in those years was Abstract Expressionism, a highly masculine movement.
 Seeing a young female who claimed to be brilliant was too much for the misogynist art environment of the States.
-Yet, Louise steadily kept on working.
-Her perseverance can be linked to a prophecy that her parents heard when she was born:
+Yet, Nevelson steadily kept working.
+Her perseverance can be linked to a prophecy that her parents heard when she was born.